wjc-van-es/quia/docs/chapter-04-handling-communications.md

 - also my modified remove implementation will remove multiple cars that were added by repetition; hence, multiple cars with the same licence plate number (that will only have different unique id's) will all be removed in one graphql mutation.
 This could be checked by repeating the first query.

+## §4.7  Adding gRPC support to your project